 Sign for motorists to drive with particular care and to watch out for children who might suddenly run onto the road.
 Near schools or on the way to school.

 Green recycling symbol consisting of three counterclockwise arrows.
 Indicates that something can be reused.
 Can often be found on packages.

-In Chinese, this symbol is pronounced “zhi” and in Japanese “yubi”.
-Stands for a finger, or, depending on the context, a toe.
-Can also point at a place or in a direction.
+In Chinese, this symbol is pronounced “zhi“ and in Japanese “yubi“.
+Stands for a finger or a toe, which is pointing at a certain place or in a direction.